invisible-college/micropub/readme.md

 node server.js
 ```

-Then go to `http://localhost` in your web browser, or look at the console to
+Then go to `http://localhost/pub/some-pub` in your web browser.
+You might need
-see what port it found open.
+to check the console to see what port it found open.

-You can set the port with `port=4444 node server.js`.
+You can configure the port manually with `port=4444 node server.js`.